aminmohammadlou/social_media/README.md

 # social_media
-a social media project with django-restframework
+a social media project with DRF